NiklasZ/BattleshipAI/README.md

 ## How to use this

-* To make your own bot - this application is designed to allow the easy addition of future bots.
+* **Make your own bot** - this application is designed to allow the easy addition of future bots.
 It also provides a lot of meta-features like performance tracking & analysis.
-More details on how to add your own bot are [here](https://github.com/NiklasZ/BattleshipAI/blob/master/docs/adding_your_own_bots.md)
+More details on how to add your own bot are [here](https://github.com/NiklasZ/BattleshipAI/blob/master/docs/adding_your_own_bot.md).
+You are of course, also free to modify the existing bots.
-You can use the application to partake in aigaming's [battleship competition](https://www.aigaming.com/GameInfo/GameTypes?type=51), simply by adding your own bot into the application
+* **Play against the bot** - if you want to play against the bot or have your own bot you would like to test against it, this is also possible.
+An guide on how to do this is [here](https://github.com/NiklasZ/BattleshipAI/blob/master/docs/playing_against_the_bot.md).

 ## Getting Started